Puppet Faces is one of the features I am proudest to deliver in the new Puppet 2.7.0

 - "1" will match anything with the major version 1.

-:currentversion of a particular face, which will return the latest "officially blessed" version of the face found in your Ruby load path.
-We don't really recommend using it, though: saying "use
+version of a particular face, which will return the latest "officially blessed" version of the face found in your Ruby load path.

 - digit one, major: incremented for a backwards-incompatible API change.

 - digit two, minor: incremented for a backwards-compatible API change.

 - digit three, patch: incremented when change does not touch the API.